nicholas-long/blog/content/posts/TUCTF23-state-of-the-git-forensics-challenge.md

 +++
-title = 'TUCTF23 State of the Git Forensics Challenge' date = 2023-12-03T15:05:22-06:00
-draft = false
+title = 'Solving the TUCTF23 State of the Git Forensics Challenge' date = 2023-12-03T15:05:22-06:00 draft = false
 +++